How to Remove Drywall Mold: DIY Steps

 Choose or Prepare a Cleaning Solution

-If you’re planning to make your own cleaning solution, it’s essential to avoid mixing it with other cleaners unless you’ve thoroughly researched the potential risks.
+If you’re planning to make your own cleaning solutionA solution is a homogeneous mixture of two or more substance...
+More, it’s essential to avoid mixing it with other cleaners unless you’ve thoroughly researched the potential risks.
 Some combinations can be hazardous.
 Alternatively, there are plenty of chemical and natural cleaning solutions readily available for purchase.
 Here are a few options to consider:

-- Baking Soda Solution: Mix one part baking soda with five parts water.
+- Baking Soda SolutionA solution is a homogeneous mixture of two or more substance...
+More: Mix one part baking soda with five parts water.
 This is a gentle, non-toxic option.

 Important: Never mix cleaning chemicals like bleach and ammonia.
 This can create dangerous fumes.